dbh201/eveBackend/README.md

    1. - [ ] Get a list of buy orders for an item ID by region name
    1. - [ ] Get a list of buy orders for an item name by region ID
    1. - [ ] Get a list of buy orders for an item name by region name
-   1. - [ ] Get a list of buy orders for an item group ID by system ID
+   1. - [ ] Get a list of buy orders for an item market group ID by system ID
-   1. - [ ] Get a list of buy orders for an item group ID by system name
+   1. - [ ] Get a list of buy orders for an item market group ID by system name
-   1. - [ ] Get a list of buy orders for an item group name by system ID
+   1. - [ ] Get a list of buy orders for an item market group name by system ID
-   1. - [ ] Get a list of buy orders for an item group name by system name
+   1. - [ ] Get a list of buy orders for an item market group name by system name

 1. Market Sell Orders